Police News and Police Reports on the Police

 Killeen PD officer charged with Assault with Bodily Injury

-The department received a notification that Guerrero surrendered himself to the Bell County Jail on Tuesday for an outstanding warrant for Assault with Bodily Injury – Family Member.
+The department received a notification that Guerrero surrendered himself to the Bell County Jail for an outstanding warrant for Assault with Bodily Injury – Family Member.
 He bonded out the same day.
 The arrest was a result of an off-duty incident investigated by the Temple Police Department.

 Killeen Police say the department has opened an Internal Affairs investigation.
 Guerrero has been placed on paid administrative leave pending the outcome.